svgeesus/EuroMPE/Duophonic/display-heights.md

 # Screen, button, encoder heights

-Needs a test panel to check assmebly of encoder, buttons, panel( on daughterboard).
+Needs a test panel to check assembly of encoder, buttons, panel (on daughterboard).

 ## Screen